aldebaran/qibuild/doc/guide/cmdline/building_a_project.rst

 Your solution should already be properly configured.
-Please avoid making changes to the solution file by hand, they will be lost the next time you change a CMake file or re-run CMake.
+Please avoid making changes to the solution file by hand, they will be lost the next time you change a CMake file or run CMake.
 To keep your project cross-platform and sharable with others you are strongly advised to use your CMakeLists.txt to make any changes to your solution.
 After each change of your CMakeLists.txt, run qibuild configure to update your solution file.